dbpokorny/autoclave/README.md

 # autoclave.js (fictional / speculative)

 Autoclave is an alternative way to execute a sublanguage of JavaScript.

-It is directed at the following problem: give an online interactive shell the tools it needs to download code either directly from a web visitor or from a github repository and run it on the server or serve it to web visitors.
-In this way, web visitors can add services to a websise.
+Problem: semi-trusted source code originating from several different URLs has been fetched.
+This code is to be run on a web application server.
+There are interdependencies between the modules and some of the modules have access rights to system resources while others do not.
+This information is indicated in a fully-trusted configuration file provided on the command line. **Design a system that protects the participants from each other.**

+Example solution: restrict attention to git repositories hosted on github.com.
+Allow web visitors the opportunity to name a `user/repo` combination, which will allow the web server to route those paths to executable code derived from the source code in the repository.

+The nature of the source code transformations is not specified, but they should address the following types of attacks:

+ - non-functional: exhaust memory / CPU
+ - functional: exceed a pre-defined security envelope

+In this way, github users who visit the site can add services to it.
 Upon visiting autoclave.io, the web visitor may interact with the console in the browser to load coad into the running server process that changes the behavior of the server when a certain URL is loaded.

     > update_github(user,repo)
     ...